11 Sales Report Templates & Examples: How to Create a Sales Report

 You can easily view any time frame and set custom date ranges, compare to previous periods, and analyze sales rep performance.

 By automating parts of your sales reporting process, you can cut down on the time and effort required to put together a report that conveys relevant information in an engaging way.

-Most CRMs usually offer several different types of reports that you can generate and customize for your own needs.
+Most CRMs usually offer several different reports that you can generate and customize to fit your needs.

-Follow the steps and tips above to put together a sales report that doesn’t take too much time, conveys the right information and has maximum impact.
+Follow the steps to put together a sales report that conveys the right information and has maximum impact.